ryantd42/NY-Legislative-Git/2023/A474C-2023/bill.md

  VIOLENCE  PREVENTION  PROGRAM  FOR THE PURPOSE OF PROTECTING HEALTH CARE WORKERS, PATIENTS, FAMILIES AND VISITORS.
 THE PROGRAM SHALL, AT A  MINI- MUM, INCLUDE THE REQUIREMENTS SET FORTH IN THIS SECTION.
-  2. BEGINNING  JANUARY  FIRST, TWO THOUSAND TWENTY-FOUR, ALL HOSPITALS SHALL CONDUCT, NOT LESS THAN ANNUALLY, A SAFETY AND SECURITY  ASSESSMENT AND  DEVELOP A SAFETY AND SECURITY PLAN.
+  2. BEGINNING SEPTEMBER FIRST, TWO THOUSAND TWENTY-FIVE, ALL HOSPITALS SHALL CONDUCT, NOT LESS THAN ANNUALLY, A SAFETY AND SECURITY  ASSESSMENT AND  DEVELOP A SAFETY AND SECURITY PLAN.
 AS PART OF THE PLAN, A HOSPITAL SHALL ADOPT SECURITY  POLICIES  INCLUDING  PERSONNEL  TRAINING  POLICIES